simple-platform/grasql/docs/architecture.md

 GraSQL implements a parse-once strategy to avoid the computational cost of parsing complex GraphQL queries multiple times:

-- Parsed queries are cached after Phase 1
+- Parsed queries are cached after Phase 1 using a thread-safe cache
 - The cached representation is reused in Phase 3
 - This eliminates redundant parsing work, particularly beneficial for large and complex queries
-- Internal cache management ensures memory efficiency
+- Internal cache management ensures memory efficiency with TTL and LRU eviction

+## Implementation Status

+GraSQL is being developed in phases:

+1. **Phase 1: Query Scanning** - COMPLETE ✅

+   - GraphQL parsing with high performance
+   - Field path extraction with visitor pattern
+   - String interning for memory efficiency
+   - Thread-safe caching with TTL and LRU eviction
+   - Memory optimizations (SmallVec, inlining, etc.)
+   - Comprehensive test coverage

+2. **Phase 2: Schema Resolution** - IN PROGRESS 🚧

+   - Framework defined with SchemaResolver behavior
+   - Resolver integration implementation underway
+   - Schema mapping utilities in development

+3. **Phase 3: SQL Generation** - PLANNED 📝
+   - QST building from parsed query
+   - SQL generation with PostgreSQL optimizations
+   - Parameterized query support
+   - Security and performance considerations

 ## Conclusion

 GraSQL's architecture is designed for high performance and flexibility.
 By decomposing the problem into distinct phases (parsing, schema resolution, and SQL generation), it provides a clean separation of concerns that makes the library both powerful and adaptable.

 The focus on generating optimized PostgreSQL-specific SQL that returns complete JSON responses directly from the database distinguishes GraSQL from other GraphQL implementations and allows it to achieve exceptional performance.

+The implementation of Phase 1 demonstrates the commitment to performance with careful attention to memory usage, efficient algorithms, and minimal NIF boundary overhead.
+As Phases 2 and 3 are completed, GraSQL will deliver on its promise of transforming GraphQL queries into highly efficient SQL at extreme scale.